Google Ads

 More human phrasing:

-It's not about being strict or relaxed — it's about keeping the Query Report clean.
+It's not about being strict or relaxed.
+It's about keeping the Query Report clean.

 In practice: